 Azure CDN Standard from Microsoft profiles do not support path-based geo-filtering.

-These instructions are for Azure CDN Standard from Akamai and Azure CDN Standard from Verizon profiles.
+These instructions are for Azure CDN Standard from Akamai and Azure CDN Standard from Edgio profiles.

 For Azure CDN Premium from Edgio profiles, you must use the Manage portal to activate geo-filtering.
 For more information, see Azure CDN Premium from Edgio profiles.

 Define the directory path

 To access the geo-filtering feature, select your CDN endpoint within the portal, then select Geo-filtering under SETTINGS in the left-hand menu.

 From the PATH box, specify the relative path to the location to which users are allowed or denied access.